Kentakoong/Kentakoong/README.md

    • ⌨️ Coding : I like to code some fun little projects.
 You could check it out on my repository!

    • 🎵 Music : I love listening to music.
-I am an aspiring audiophile ww.
+I am quite an aspiring audiophile😎.

    • 🎚 Producing Music : I produce music, and mix some songs on my free time!